Warren County, Virginia

 Warren County is a U.S. county located in the Commonwealth of Virginia.
-The 2020 census places Warren County within the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area with a population of 40,727.
+The 2020 United States census places Warren County within the Washington-Arlington-Alexandria, DC-VA-MD-WV Metropolitan Statistical Area with a population of 40,727.
 The county was established in 1836.
 The county seat is Front Royal.

 History

-By 1672 the entire Shenandoah Valley was claimed for hunting by the Iroquois Confederation following the Beaver Wars.
+By 1672, the entire Shenandoah Valley was claimed for hunting by the Iroquois Confederation following the Beaver Wars.
 Some bands of the Shawnee settled in the area as client groups to the Iroquois and alternately to the Cherokee after 1721.
 The Iroquois formally sold their entire claim east of the Alleghenies to the Virginia Colony at the Treaty of Lancaster in 1744.
-Warren County was established in 1836 from Frederick and Shenandoah counties.
+Warren County was established in 1836 from Frederick and Shenandoah Counties.
 At that time the county had a population of 7,000 people, a quarter of which were enslaved.
 Wedding records show marriages of people born in the 1770s marrying in the 1800s who head households of four to eight "free colored" so the early demographics of the population are unclear.
 Joist Hite lead the Sixteen Families into the Lower Shenandoah Valley.
 Some consider that group the first European settlers of the area, others believe different claims.
 Either way, Presbyterians of Scotch-Irish lineage and Quakers followed.

 Rail service was established in 1854 with the construction of the Alexandria, Orange and Manassas Gap Railroad between Manassas and Riverton.
 This line was soon extended to Strasburg in time to become a factor in the Battle of Front Royal on May 23, 1862, and throughout the Civil War.
 Lumber, agriculture, manufacturing and grain mills provided employment in the region for decades after the Civil War.
 The county is named for Joseph Warren.
 During the Civil War the Battle of Front Royal took place in the county on May 23, 1862.
 On September 23, 1864, William Thomas Overby and five others of then Lt.
 Col. John S. Mosby's 43rd Virginia Battalion of Partisan Rangers were captured by cavalry troops under the command of then Brig.
 Gen. George A. Custer in Front Royal out of uniform and were executed as spies.